This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
 A bandage will cover your stitches.
 This bandage keeps the area clean and dry and helps prevent infection.
-A caregiver may remove the bandage soon after your procedure to check the area.
+A healthcare provider may remove the bandage soon after your procedure to check the area.

 - Antibiotics help treat or prevent an infection caused by bacteria.